 At the top, you will be rewarded with great views of the Straits of Malacca and you can also visit some of the pretty coastline.

 This area is also home to a 75 hectare forest reserve with good bird and wildlife spotting.
 There is a pretty and generally quiet beach as well although it’s not recommended to swim here.
 You can read more about visiting Tanjung Tuan here.

 Address: Rumah Api, Tanjung Tuan, 78200 Alor Gajah

-It’s one of the more popular beaches but that doesn’t detract from its beauty thanks to the surrounding forests which also offer some nice shade.
+While this place to visit in PD is one of the more popular beaches, it doesn’t detract from its beauty thanks to the surrounding forests which also offer some nice shade.
 There are also great facilities here with toilets, market stalls and a hawker centre.
 You can hang out for the whole day easily.

 Pantai Saujana (Saujana Beach)

-Pantai Saujana is one of the best beaches to visit in the area and a good choice in the evening if you are looking for things to do in Port Dickson at night thanks to the Saturday Night Market across the road.
-It’s a great place to hang out in the later afternoon and as the sun sets.
+Pantai Saujana is one of the best places to visit in Port Dickson if you are looking for a good beach.
+It’s also a good choice in the evening if you are looking for things to do in Port Dickson at night thanks to the Saturday Night Market across the road.
+In general, it’s a great place to hang out in the later afternoon and as the sun sets.

 Go on a day trip